Revision of the Ambient Air Quality Directives

 In “A European Green Deal”

-In its work programme for 2022, adopted on 19 October 2021, the European Commission announced that it would put forward, in the third quarter of 2022, a revision of the EU Ambient Air Quality Directives (Directives 2004/107/EC and 2008/50/EC).
+In its work programme for 2022, the European Commission announced that it would propose a revision of the EU Ambient Air Quality Directives (Directives 2004/107/EC and 2008/50/EC).

-Under the European Green Deal, the EU has set itself the objective of reducing air, water and soil pollution to levels no longer considered harmful to health and natural ecosystems and respecting the boundaries the planet can cope with by 2050.
-This is also referred to as the 'EU's zero pollution ambition'.
+Under the European Green Deal, the EU has set itself the objective of reducing air, water and soil pollution to levels no longer considered harmful to health and natural ecosystems and respecting the boundaries the planet can cope with by 2050 ('EU's zero pollution ambition').
+Under the zero-pollution action plan for air, water and soil, tabled on 12 May 2021, the Commission committed to revise the EU's air quality standards to align them more closely with the World Health Organization (WHO) global air quality guidelines.
+The WHO updated, and tightened, its guidelines in September 2021.

-On 26 October 2022, the European Commission tabled its proposal for a revision, merging the two EU Ambient Air Quality Directives into a single directive.
+On 26 October 2022, the Commission tabled its proposal for a revision, merging the two EU Ambient Air Quality Directives into a single one.
 While introducing a zero-pollution objective for air, to be achieved by 2050, the proposed directive would set interim 2030 EU air quality standards that are closer to WHO guidelines.
 For instance, the annual limit value for PM2.5 would be reduced from 25 µg/m³ to 10 µg/m³ in 2030 (WHO guideline is 5µg/m³).
 By 31 December 2028 (and every 5 years thereafter), the Commission would assess whether EU standards are still appropriate and whether additional air pollutants have to be covered.
 The review would evaluate the need to revise the directive to ensure alignment with WHO guidelines and the latest scientific information.
-Furthermore, the proposal would establish a right for people to be compensated where damage to their health has occurred wholly or partially as a result of a violation of EU air quality rules.
+The proposal would establish a right for people to be compensated where damage to their health has occurred wholly or partially as a result of a violation of EU air quality rules.
 The proposed text also seeks to bring more clarity on public information on air quality, access to justice and penalties, and updates rules on air quality monitoring and modelling.

 References: